 Because of this country’s religious diet, there might be some restrictions on the drink they can include in their daily life.
 However, this fact doesn’t make your Indian-originated drinks list dull.
 In fact, I will suggest various fascinating options that will amaze you.

-Short Facts About Drinking Culture In India
+Short Facts About Drinking Culture in India

 Before digging deeper into the delectable beverages you can try in India, let’s first talk about Indian drinking culture.
 Many people assume that alcoholic beverages are forbidden in India due to religious reasons.
 However, this rule doesn’t apply to all ages and every individual.